-Structure and leadership#
+Organization Structure and Leadership#

 This page describes the organizational structure of pyOpenSci as they related to governance and operations.

 There are two levels of leadership described below.
-The first is organizational level.
+The first is the organizational level.
 The second is program level.

 Governing Committees#